 Looking closely, I noticed a large pink poster on the outside of the train.
 It was written in Indonesian, so I couldn't understand exactly what it said, but it seemed that this carriage was for women only.
 Indeed, looking at the passengers in the car, it was all women.
 It seems that Jakarta has introduced women-only cars just like in Tokyo.

-Looking at this poster, I realized that the image of color is unexpectedly powerful.
-Even if I don't understand the content of the poster, when I see a pink illustration of a woman, I can't help but think that this is a women-only car.
-This is because pink is a color associated with women in both Indonesia and Japan.
-Even in Myanmar, the nuns wore pink kasaya.
-I wonder if the image of pink being associated with women is the same all over the world.
+Looking at this poster, I was reminded of how powerful the image of color can be.
+Even if I don't understand the content, when I see a pink illustration of a woman, I can't help but think that this is a women-only car.
+In both Indonesia and Japan, pink is a color associated with women.
+Even in Myanmar, the nuns wore pink robes.
+I wonder if the image of pink = women is universal.
+It sounds like something that feminists would be upset about if they heard about it.

 No